nikbearbrown/INFO_7375_Prompt_Engineering_and_Generative_AI/AI_4_All/README.md

-# How to Speak Bot
+# How to Speak Bot - Prompt Patterns

 Prompt engineering is akin to developing a new way to communicate with computers, much like programming languages such as C++ enable us to instruct computers to perform specific tasks.
 However, the analogy reveals both similarities and distinctions between prompt engineering and more traditional, structured programming languages.